project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/80-jonathan-lundgren-regen-ag-much-more-profitable-than-extractive-ag.md

 ---
-title: 80 Jonathan Lundgren - Regen ag much more profitable than extractive ag?!
+title: 80 Jonathan Lundgren Regen Ag Much More Profitable Than Extractive Ag
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-06-02)